guardian/membership-frontend/nginx/README.md

 - Linux: `sudo apt-get install nginx`
 - Mac OSX: `brew install nginx`

-Make sure you have a `sites-enabled/` folder under your nginx home.
-This varies depending on your setup but should be under:
+The ngninx home directory will contain the nginx configuration and will need to be modified for membership.
+Depending on your system it founs under:

-- Linux: `/etc/nginx/sites-enabled`
+- Linux: `/etc/nginx/`
-- Mac OSX: `/usr/local/etc/nginx/sites-enabled`
+- Mac OSX: `/usr/local/etc/nginx/`

 Make sure your `nginx.conf` (found in your nginx home) contains the following line in the `http{...}` block: